Sciss/Patterns/README.md

 streams are stateful iterators, here implemented with an optional transactional layer.

 This project is (C)opyright 2017&ndash;2019 by Hanns Holger Rutz.
 All rights reserved.
-This project is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/Patterns/raw/master/LICENSE) v2.1+ and comes with absolutely no warranties.
+This project is released under the [GNU Affero General Public License](https://git.iem.at/sciss/Patterns/raw/master/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 ## requirements / installation